json-everything/json-everything/tools/ApiDocsGenerator/release-notes/rn-json-schema.md

 - `IJsonSchemaKeyword.Evaluate()` removed, replaced by `IJsonSchemaKeyword.GetConstraint()`.
 All keywords updated.
 - `EvaluationContext` completely reworked; now carries a lot less information.
 - `IEquatable<T>` no longer required for keyword implementations.
 Equality methods removed from all keywords and from `JsonSchema`.
+- `EvaluationResults.Ignore()` removed as keyword evaluations can be skipped using other means.

 ## Additions {#release-schema-5.0.0-adds}